IntentArchitect/Docs/articles/module-building/stereotypes/how-to-use-stereotypes/how-to-use-stereotypes.md

 ```

 > [!IMPORTANT]
-> Don't forget to add the `import` directive to the Template file that references the namespace of the `ClassModelExtensions` class.
+> In the code example above there is an `import` directive to reference the namespace of the `ClassModelExtensions` class.
 >
 > In this example it would be `<#@ import namespace="NewModule.Api" #>`